PoYaSharonLin/website/content/blog/hugo_github.md

 ## 03 Building the Website

 To understand the reasoning behind the following steps, it helps to be familiar with Hugo’s website-building process.
-For a detailed explanation, refer to this [ChatGPT conversation](https://chatgpt.com/share/679b7643-3430-8000-af10-14845f39f91f).

 If you are not familiar with Hugo templates (like I was initially), I do not recommend modifying the file structure directly.
 Instead, follow these steps to quickly set up a personal website while gradually learning about the Hugo framework.